-4.3.2 Notification to subscribers by the CA regarding issuance of certificate
+4.3.2 Notification to Subscribers by the CA regarding issuance of certificate

-The Certification Authority informs the subscriber about the success or rejection of the publication of certificate via e-mail.
-In the same e-mail message, provided that the application is accepted, a unique URI is sent to the subscriber who MUST accept the terms and services of HARICA PKI before accepting and receiving the issued certificate.
+HARICA informs the Applicant about the acceptance or rejection of the Certificate Application, via e-mail.
+In the same e-mail message, if the application is accepted, a unique URL is sent to the Applicant who MUST additionally accept the terms and services of HARICA before accepting and receiving the issued certificate, thus becoming a Subscriber.